sengbh/PrtyUp/README.md

 ## Partyapp

-Testing a social app with Kotlin
+A social app with kotlin and FirebaseAuth